 So, you’re a software tester.
-You’re responsible for ensuring proper test coverage of an application and as a part of your role, you’re the one logging the majority of the bugs.
-You need a place to track and store all of those issues.
-Sure, you could use a spreadsheet, but it’s almost 2018; there are much better defect management solutions available today.
-With so many options, how do you know which one is right for your team?
+You are responsible for ensuring proper test coverage of an application, and as part of your role, you’re the one logging the majority of the bugs.
+This means that you need a place to track and store all those issues.
+Sure, you could use a spreadsheet, but there are much better defect management solutions available today, but with so many options, how do you know which one is right for your team?

 We’re here to help.
 In this article, we’re going to take a look at some of the best defect management tools available.
 First, let’s talk a little bit about what to look for in a defect management tool.